alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-09-05-who-are-ahlus-sunnah-wal-jamaah.md

 lang: en
 note: true
 group1: true
-excerpt: Ahl Al-Sunnah wal Jama‘ah are the Muslims who follow the very same way which Prophet Muhammad ibn Abdullah (peace and blessings be upon him) and his Companions followed.
+summary: Ahl Al-Sunnah wal Jama‘ah are the Muslims who follow the very same way which Prophet Muhammad ibn Abdullah (peace and blessings be upon him) and his Companions followed.
 category: [fatwas,manhaj,sects]
 article_taken_from:
   taken_from: